WillWagnerIV/The-Coconuts/UPTS/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments

+3 Takeaways :
+1.)
+While some things can be easily changed from an earlier prototype, core classes and functionality can be tricky to refactor later.
+2.)
+Testing is an integral part of writing good code.
+3.)
+Finding the right balance between preparation and implementation at the beginning of the project is difficult.

 * Thanks to Professor Wallace Chipidza for lots of help and knowledge